How to Order Moulding Online in Brookfield, MA

 Cornice Moulding:

 Cornice moulding serves a similar purpose in room design as crown, cove, and bed moulding.
-It fits into a corner and adds interesting shadow and sight lines into any 90 degree joint.
+It fits into a corner and adds interesting shadows and sight lines to any 90-degree joint.

 Half Round Moulding:

-Half round mouldings are used as a decorative border in all sorts of applications.
-They are often applied to an edge to ease the normally square edges without having to use a router.
-We stock the sizes in yellow.
+Half-round mouldings are used as decorative borders in various applications.
+They are often applied to edges to smooth the normally square corners without needing a router.